kleberbaum/kleberbaum/stories.md

 By June, we were poised at the threshold of the next chapter of our shared life.
 Our bond, strengthened by our shared love for chess, cooking, Blockbuster marathons, Green Day, and our shared living space, was ready to weather any storm.
 Our love, much like a symphony, was a harmonious blend of high and low notes, and as we swayed to its rhythm, we understood that the true beauty of our relationship lay in the symphony we created together.

 As the longest day of the year, June 21, bathed the city in a golden glow, we stood on our rooftop, ready to face whatever the future held.
-With Helena's hand in mine, I confessed, "With you, every day feels like the longest day, in the best possible way."
+With Emily's hand in mine, I confessed, "With you, every day feels like the longest day, in the best possible way."
 Her laughter echoed over the cityscape, confirming my belief that we were no longer just two people lost in a sprawling city, but two halves of a whole, ready for the next verse of our shared song[^1].

 ## [](#i-brought-you-my-bullets)I Brought You My Bullets